royce-data/royce-data-handbook/_sources/open-research/case-for-open-research.md

 **Solution**: Institutions to roll out ‘How to Share Data’ training programmes and provide access to a suitable platform such as a generalist repository.

 **Barrier**: Time constraints
-**Solution**: Institutions employ research data management services, and many are working to formalise the data steward profession.
-Such professionals can provide services in preparing data for sharing, and training on how researchers can effectively prepare data for sharing.
-Many institutions already host such training, including effective and actionable research data management planning.
+**Solution**: Institutions often offer research data management services and are increasingly formalising the role of data stewards.
+These professionals play a key role in preparing data for sharing and providing training to help researchers effectively manage and share their data.
+Many institutions already deliver training on topics such as actionable and effective [research data management planning](../rdm/rdmp-guide.md).

 **Barrier**: Concerns about intellectual property or ‘being scooped’
 **Solution**: Apply Creative Commons Attribution Licensing and stipulate an embargo when publishing data openly in repositories.